mizumoto-cn/mizumoto-cn.github.io/_posts/2022-06-25-Go-and-MicroServices-Foreword.md

 * Let's start with the opinion "SOA"(Service-Oriented Architecture)
   + By splitting the application into services, we can make the services smaller, easy to test and maintain, and easier to deploy or extend.
   + **Atomic**.
 Single responsibility principle.
-A service should only do one thing.
+One service should only do one thing.
   + **Prototype first principle**.
 We should start with a prototype, defining the APIs as soon as possible.
   + **Portability is more important than efficiency**.
 It's rather important to have a portable interaction protocol(s) between the services.
-- Micro-services can be considered as a practice of the SOA.
-Micro-serves are also service oriented architectures.
+- Micro-services can be considered a practice of the SOA.
+Micro-serves are also service-oriented architectures.
 - What is a micro=service?
   + A micro-service is a small, self-contained unit of an application. **Built around one specific business functionality**.
 Light-weight communication protocol(s) used between the services.
 Allowing automatic deployment, and different programming languages or data storage methods can be used.